wso2/docs-is/en/docs/samples/using-stream-processor.md

 2. Click **Identity Providers > Resident** and expand **Adaptive Engine > Analytics Engine**.

 3. Configure the following properties accordingly.
-For this tutorial scenario, you can leave the default configurations as they are.
+For this scenario, you can leave the default configurations as they are.

     ![analytics-engine-properties](../assets/img/samples/analytics-engine-properties.png)